-101. INTRODUCTORY CULTURAL ANTHROPOLOGY.
+101. INTRODUCTION TO ANTHROPOLOGY.
 Anthropology is the holistic study of human life throughout time and across the world.
 This course focuses on the cultural characteristics of human groups that are examined through ethnology, linguistic anthropology, and related subfields.
 Pre-requisites: Successful completion of DS 097, if required.
 (3).

 103. TOPICS IN ANTHROPOLOGY.
 Selected topics in anthropology.
 Content varies.
 (May be repeated for credit).
 Pre-requisites: Successful completion of DS 097, if required.
 (3).